Why is the Fed engaged in community development?

 Your gateway to insights for the community development field from the Federal Reserve.

 Does your work support people, places, the policy and practice of community development, or small-business development?
-Fed Communities is a first stop for research, insights, data, and events for community development professionals from the United States central bank, including all
+Fed Communities is a first stop for research, insights, data, and events for community development professionals from the United States central bank, including all 12 Federal Reserve Banks and the Federal Reserve Board of Governors.

 Here’s how people across the nation are working to address the economic challenges facing their local low- and moderate-income communities, with a focus on workable solutions.

-Tap into discussions around independent and nonpartisan research that aims to help workers, small business owners, and underserved communities across the nation.
+Tap into discussions around independent and nonpartisan research that aims to help workers, small business owners, and underserved communities across the nation

 What will best serve the needs of employers, workers, and communities?
 From survey findings to dashboards, the Fed’s data can inform collaborative efforts between policymakers, employers, and educators.